17 June > 10 September 2023

 Everything that came before makes the present is the first institutional solo exhibition by Tiwi artist Johnathon World Peace Bush.
 Bringing together fifteen major works, the exhibition explores Bush’s interest in global politics, family, and cultural heritage through the lens of three key themes, Religion, Colonial Crimes and Indigenous Culture.

-Bush’s works are defined by his layering of figurative elements, often sourced from Western art history, religious iconography and images of political figureheads, over cultural mark-marking that reflects Jilamara, Tiwi body paint designs.
+Bush’s works are defined by his layering of figurative elements, often sourced from Western art history, religious iconography and images of political figureheads, over cultural mark-making that reflects Jilamara, Tiwi body paint designs.
 This unique amalgamation of imagery addresses the impacts of colonialism and the missionaries on Tiwi cultureand Bush’s connection to community, and acknowledgement of the diverse cultural influences that shape his life and that of his community.

 IMAGE > (top) Johnathon World Peace Bush, King Charles, 2022, locally sourced natural earth pigments on linen, 120 x 120 cm.
 Image courtesy of the artist, Jilamara Arts and Crafts Association and THIS IS NO FANTASY. > (above) Johnathon World Peace Bush, Mona Lisa, 2022, natural ochres on linen, 150 x 200 cm.
 Image courtesy of the artist, Jilamara Arts and Crafts Association and THIS IS NO FANTASY.